Alphy97/10614305/README.md

 We are analysing their infrastructure in Development,Testing ,Hosting and Project management areas

 ***As per the analysis of their current IT set up ,These recommendation would be help them to achieve more result in minimum cost.
-Use of platform as a service from cloud for developing their applications instead of location virtual machine and purchasing appropriate tools for an example they can use amazon EC2,AWS Lambda,Amazon Lightsail,Elastic loadbalancing .These recommendataions would be benefit for them during their application development phase.***
+Use of platform as a services from cloud for developing their applications instead of local virtual machines and purchasing appropriate tools, for an example they can use amazon EC2,AWS Lambda,Amazon Lightsail,Elastic loadbalancing .These recommendations would  benefit  them during their application development phase.***
    1. **Amazon Light sale** : For developers,students,small enterprises, and other customers who require a solution to build and run their application on cloud,**Amazon Light sale** is a virtual private server(VPS)provider and the simplest method to get started with AWS.

   2. **Amazon EC2** :Scalable computing power is offered by **Amazon elastic compute cloud(Amazon EC2)** in the amazon web services cloud.By using amazon EC2,You can develop and deploy apps for quickly because you  won't need to make an upfront hardware investment.